 Had the mergers developed out of dialogue among universities and TEIs, they may be “affordable,” Vlahos said.
 However, they had been pressured via by using the authorities.
-In April, the Senate of Aristotle University warned that the plans lacked feasibility examine and a clear approach.
+In April, the Senate of Aristotle University warned that the plans lacked feasibility examination and a clear approach.

-Kinda agreed.
+I kind of agreed.
 “The new enlarged universities locate themselves with several new departments whose academic packages are not approved and are nearly unknown.
 They may overlap with existing departments.
 They may haven’t any relation to the profile of the college or the college they’re attached to,” she stated.

-Gavroglou countered that in some instances TEIs’ studies record outperformed universities, yet they nonetheless suffered from a public belief that they had been 2nd-magnificence institutions — a situation the mergers might help rectify.
+Gavroglou countered that in some instances, TEIs’ studies record outperformed universities.
+Yet, they nonetheless suffered from a public belief that they had been 2nd-magnificence institutions — a situation the mergers might help rectify.